jansmolders86/mediacenterjs/README.md

 Install NodeJS: http://nodejs.org/download/

 The program will boot in setup mode, being accessible on localhost:3000 or 'IP of the server':3000.
 After the initial setup has been completed, restart the server.
-MediacenterJS will be available on the port you have specified and eventually the language you have chosen.
+MediacenterJS will be available on the port you have specified and the language you have chosen.

 How should I format my movie library and files?
 -------------